1801BM1/cpu11/lsi/readme.md

   executes microinstructions conrolled by microinstuction stream fetched by Control Chip
 - MicROM Chip MCP-1631, is a 512 x 22bit storage for microinstructions,
-  up to four MicROM can be installed in the system.
+  up to four MicROM can be installed in the system

 The chips were produced by Western Digital and later by DEC with 7u NMOS process and operated up to 3.3MHz.